stelzinga/MF/Management_Framework.md

 - Software

 ### Research
 Research is the result of reading, watching, or listening to different sources of information to enhance the manner in which a Manager performs his role.
 Sources include academic literature, books, newspapers, articles, documentaries, blogs, podcasts, etc. The vast majority of research is nowadays available online.
-Research also includes Networks built by a manager which includes interactions with other Managers, alumni, peers, industry groups and individuals or groups that have exposure to Management.
+Research also includes Networks built by a manager which includes recurring or ad hoc interactions with other Managers, alumni, peers, industry groups and individuals or groups that have exposure to Management.

 ### Definition
 A Definition helps shaping and scoping specific topics such that they are understood in the same way across Management or the entire Venture.
 Definitions also include conventions used.
 This note contains many such Definitions.